JakeRevino/JakeRevino/README.md

 - 📫 How to reach me ... revinojake@gmail.com

 This is my repository for the work I did at UCSC, between 2020-2023.
 It contains projects across many platforms.
-See if you can tell where I began to figure things out.
+Some projects will portray excellent programming practices, and other will not.
+My hopes are that this repo will serve as an example of my capabilities and show my progression throughout my student years.

 ** more to come from this description